AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 > **ADHA-FHIR-CONF-02** An ADHA Core FHIR Asset **SHALL** conform to the applicable HL7 AU Base FHIR Asset

-> **ADHA-FHIR-CONF-04** A system **SHALL** reject any request to create or update a resource that contains a resource that is not supported by the Conformance/CapabilityStatement resource for that endpoint
+> **ADHA-FHIR-CONF-03** A system **SHALL** reject any request to create or update a resource that contains a resource that is not supported by the Conformance/CapabilityStatement resource for that endpoint

-> **ADHA-FHIR-CONF-05** A system **SHALL** reject any request to create or update a resource that contains a resource that is not supported by the Conformance/CapabilityStatement resource for that endpoint
+> **ADHA-FHIR-CONF-04** A system **SHALL** reject any request to create or update a resource that contains a modifier extension that is not supported by the Conformance/CapabilityStatement resource for that endpoint

-> **ADHA-FHIR-CONF-06** A system **SHALL** reject any request to create or update a resource that contains a resource that does not conform to the Conformance/CapabilityStatement resource for that endpoint
+> **ADHA-FHIR-CONF-05** A system **SHALL** reject any request to create or update a resource that contains a resource that does not conform to the Conformance/CapabilityStatement resource for that endpoint

-> **ADHA-FHIR-PROFILE-07** Use of extensions **SHALL** follow order of precedence:
+> **ADHA-FHIR-PROFILE-06** Use of extensions **SHALL** follow order of precedence:
 > 1. HL7 extension
 > 2. HL7 AU extension
 > 3. ADHA extension
 > 4. Other

-> **ADHA-FHIR-CONF-08** A Core profile SHALL NOT be used where a more specific profile is applicable.
-An implementation SHALL ensure the Resource conforms to that specific profile.
+> **ADHA-FHIR-CONF-07** An ADHA Core profile **SHALL NOT** be used where a more specific profile is applicable.
+An implementation SHALL ensure the resource conforms to that specific profile.

 For example, a Shared Health Summary is to conform to the specific profile governing conformance of Shared Health Summary rather than only conform to ADHA Document Composition.